Afghanistan–Iran relations: Second Islamic Emirate era (2021–present)

 On 26 January 2025, a delegation led by Iran's foreign minister visited Kabul and was welcomed by Amir Khan Muttaqi.
 This was the first visit by a senior Iranian official since 2017.
 Foreign minister Abbas Araghchi also met with Afghan acting prime minister Hasan Akhund and defense minister Mohammad Yaqoob to discuss tensions along their shared border, the treatment of Afghan refugees in Iran and water rights.

-Since the beginning of 2025, Iran expelled 1,1 million Afghans, 600,000 of them in June alone.
+Since the beginning of 2025, Iran expelled 1.1 million Afghans, 600,000 of them in June alone.
 In March 2025, Iran ordered all undocumented Afghans estimated a about 4 million to leave voluntarily by July 6 or face forced removal.
-The outcome of the Iran-Israel War escalated matters for the afghans as Iran government cited national security concerns, including unsubstantiated allegations of Afghan involvement in espionage for Israel, as justification for this unprecedented expulsion.
-Children make up around 25% of deportees, many of whom are separated from family and lose their belongings.
-On arrival, returnees face extreme heat over 40°C, overcrowded centers, and limited aid.
+The outcome of the Twelve-Day War escalated matters for the Afghans as the Iranian government cited national security concerns, including unsubstantiated allegations of Afghan involvement in espionage for Israel, as justification for this unprecedented expulsion.
+Children made up around 25% of deportees, many of whom wree separated from family and lost their belongings.
+On arrival, returnees faced extreme heat over 40°C, overcrowded centers, and limited aid.
 Humanitarian groups and the UN have condemned the deportations as unlawful, noting many are involuntary and that conditions in Afghanistan remain unsafe.

+On 15 February 2026, as the US military strengthens its deployment in the Middle East before the 2026 Iran war, the Taliban's chief spokesperson, Zabihullah Mujahid, said in an interview with the Islamic Republic of Iran's Pashto-language radio service that Afghans would be prepared to cooperate and support the Iranian people if the United States attacked Iran and Iran asked them to.